 Emails are private.
 They will be responded to if they have a valid email address and a response is required.

-The Club, Fingal Orienteers, was founded in April 1988, recorded in TIO, the old editions are now archived online.
+The Club, Fingal Orienteers, was founded in April 1988, as recorded in TIO.

 According to the article there were 15 original members at the meeting, which probably included Frank Flood, Lilian Quill, Fran Laverty, Brid Quigley, Gerry Smith, Fergus McDermot, Joe McDermot, John Bean, Mike O'Mahony, Doug Corrie, Mick O'Keeffe, and E(?)
 Mernagh.